Gowerlabs/lumomat/README.md

 ## NIRS output

-The NIRS file format is used by analysis programs such as HOMER2.
-A number of processing pipelines and legacy analysis tools may most easily be used with a NIRS file, but we generally recommend that users choose the SNIRF format for data archival and analysis, where possible.
+The NIRS file format is based upon MATLAB output files, and was originally used in the HOMER2 software.
+Owing to its legacy, a number of existing processing pipelines might most easily be used with data in this format.
+Whilst a specification is provided for valid NIRS files, variations on the format are commonly encountered.
+We recommend that when possible, users prefer the SNIRF format for their data archival and analysis.

 To construct a NIRS structure and write a NIRS file: